rmtuckerphx/ai102-testprep/ai-102-test-prep.md

 * prompt_tokens - input
 * completion_tokens - output
 * capacity - amount of quota you are assigning to a deployment.
 A value of 1 equals 1000 Tokens per Minute (TPM)
+* frequency penalty - discourages model from repeating the same words
 * Subscription charged for both input and output tokens
 * Add content filter to remove hate speech and more
 * Roles